I have often wondered what are the ingredients of ‘Great Awesome Wow Parenting’.

 Is it to make life tough for them so that they do not take anything for ‘granted’?

 Oh oh!
 The more I thought about this, the more confused I became.
-I asked other parents and realised all of us are equally confused.
+I asked other parents and realized all of us are equally confused.
 I searched on the net and couldn’t find anything that would light up the proverbial bulb of enlightenment inside my head.

 I told myself, maybe I am approaching this topic the wrong way.
 Instead of focussing on Input (parental responsibility), let me focus on the Output (results desired).
-Instead of looking at it from the perspective of a parent, let me look at it from the perspective of ‘What qualities help a person in Personal (as in healthy self-esteem), Professional (Leadership, Networking etc) and Social (Impact on others, Surrounded by enough genuine friends and loved ones) success?’
+Instead of looking at it from the perspective of a parent, let me look at it from the perspective of ‘What qualities help a person in Personal (as in healthy self-esteem), Professional (Leadership, Networking, etc) and Social (Impact on others, Surrounded by enough genuine friends and loved ones) success?’

 I made a list of successful people whom I personally know.
-I attempted to list the skills and attitudes they have that I thought has contributed significantly to their success.
+I attempted to list the skills and attitudes they have that I thought have contributed significantly to their success.
 I spoke to common friends to discuss the list of points I had made.
 Anything that was vehemently disagreed, was discarded.
-Qualities that were common in at least 60% of the individuals made the final list.
+Qualities that were common in at least 60% of the individuals made to the final list.
 I decided, as a parent, it will be my responsibility to discuss and pass on these qualities and skills to my children.

 – What is amazing is that these skills are not taught in schools.